ensomu/evolver/README.md

 ### Evolve

 Later on, your keyspace needs to evolve to version mig_1.0.4.
-You need a .cql file in your with the name 'mig_1.0.4.cql' in your cql folder.
+You need a .cql file named 'mig_1.0.4.cql' in your cql folder.

     java -jar evolver.Evolver evolve -h localhost -p 9042 -k test -f <cql_folder>

 or in Scala code:

     val evolver = new Evolver("localhost", 9042, "test")
-    evolver.evolve(new File ("./cqls"))
+    try evolver.evolve(new File ("./cqls")) finally evolver.stop()

 Boom.
 You're done.
 Use it in your tests.